How to get groceries, supplies, takeout, online workouts and home projects while quarantined

 GROCERIES AND OTHER SUPPLIES

-If you can't get your favorite bottle from the state liquor stores online store, these local distilleries and breweries are ready and able to fill the void.
+If you can't get your favorite bottle from the state liquor stores online, these local distilleries and breweries are ready and able to fill the void.
 And you can choose from wine, beer and liquor, with contact-less delivery and pickup options.

 Fond and The Dutch Pop-Up Food Market

-The couple behind these South Philly spots have partnered on a popup market on East Passyunk Avenue.
-Call ahead to place your order for everything from pre-prepared meals, fresh from the oven baked goods and desserts to grocery items like eggs, pasta, wine, hand sanitizer and yes, even toilet paper.
+The couple behind these South Philly spots has partnered on a popup market on East Passyunk Avenue.
+Call ahead to place your order for everything from pre-prepared meals, fresh-from-the-oven baked goods and desserts to grocery items like eggs, pasta, wine, hand sanitizer and yes, even toilet paper.
 Wednesday-Sunday, 10 a.m.-8 p.m.
 Call ahead to place your order: 215-551-5000.

 Fond